 Blogging / Affiliate Marketing: To date, blogging has been the biggest income generator of all my passive income ideas!
-I started this blog by registering on iPage for $58 and it has since then generated thousands of dollars of side income!
+I started this blog by getting started over at iPage for $58 and it has since then generated thousands of dollars of side income!

 To build a blog that makes money is a lot like taking an empty piece of desert and turning it into something as busy and glamorous as Las Vegas.
 In other words – You need to make it a place that people actually want to go to.

 - Direct advertising: You’ll start getting emails and solicitations from lots of marketers looking to work with you on their advertising campaigns.

 - Affiliate marketing: More traffic leads to more people clicking ads on your site.
 Some of the common affiliate partners include Google Adsense, Amazon Affiliates, Commission Junction, Flex Offers, and Clickbank.
 There are also other avenues such as promoting products from Click Bank, eBooks from fellow bloggers, software, etc.